kubecost/docs/install-and-configure/advanced-configuration/user-management-oidc/microsoft-entra-id-oidc-integration-for-kubecost.md

 4. Check for Group Claims:
    * Also, verify that there are no group claims configured by checking the Add groups claim section.

-By following these steps, you can confirm that no optional or groups claims are added to your Entra application.
 <img width="680" alt="Screenshot 2024-11-27 at 10 35 28 AM" src="https://github.com/user-attachments/assets/c22cef60-0ae4-4260-9cc9-ed282bef5d38">